TmacP/TmacP.github.io/README.md

 # 7risten.ca WebSite
-Here is the source code for my freelance web design business.
+Here is the source code for my personal website